jpnm561/HAR-UP/DataBaseDownload/README.md

                                             \Subject#Activity$Trial%Camera1_OF.zip
                                             \Subject#Activity$Trial%Camera2_OF.zip

-   - - You can choose which camera data to download by modifying the **n_cam** array variable.
+   - - You can choose which camera's data to download by modifying the **n_cam** array variable.
 See the example section in the **Downloading the Data Set** section for more information.